-Description: This native tree is 80-120' tall at maturity, forming an ovoid crown and tall trunk.
+Description: This tree is 80-120' tall at maturity, forming an ovoid crown and tall trunk.
 On mature trees, the trunk is 3-6' across, developing a deeply furrowed bark that is gray to nearly black.
 The bark of branches is more smooth and gray.
 Alternate compound leaves are 1-2' long and ½' across; their structure is odd-pinnate, although the terminal leaflet is often deformed or missing.
 Individual leaflets are about 3" long and 1" across; they are lanceolate or ovate-lanceolate, serrated along their margins, and nearly sessile.
 The upper leaflet surface is medium green and glabrous, while the lower surface is pale green and short-pubescent along the ribs of the veins.
 The rachis (central stalk) of each compound leaf is light green to pale brown and short-pubescent.
 The rather stout petioles of the compound leaves are 3-6" long, light green to greenish brown, and pubescent.

-Black Walnut is monoecious with individual trees bearing either all male (staminate) or all female (pistillate) florets.
+Black Walnut is monoecious with individual trees bearing both male (staminate) and female (pistillate) florets.
 The male florets occur on dangling cylindrical catkins about 3-6" long.
-Individual male florets are about 1/8" across, consisting of a short tubular calyx with 2-6 lobes and 15-40 stamens.
+Individual male florets are about 1/8" (3 mm.) across, consisting of a short tubular calyx with 2-6 lobes and 15-40 stamens.
 The female florets occur on short spikes in groups of 2-5.
-Individual female florets are about 1/8" across, consisting of a short tubular calyx with 4 lobes and a pistil with a pair of styles.
+Individual female florets are about 1/8" (3 mm.) across, consisting of a short tubular calyx with 4 lobes and a pistil with a pair of styles.
 The calyxes of both male and female florets are short-pubescent.
 The blooming period occurs during late spring as the leaves begin to develop.
 The florets are cross-pollinated by the wind, although female florets are often self-fertile should cross-pollination fail to occur.
 Fertile female florets develop into ovoid-globoid nuts about 2½" long and 2" across that occur either individually or in pairs.
 These nuts are covered with thick green husks that later become yellowish brown and finally black.
 The husks are covered with a pimply surface and they are aromatic.
 When the nuts are harvested before their husks blacken, the shells of the nuts are light brown and wrinkled.
 Each nut is incompletely 4-celled and contains edible meat that is sweet and slightly bitter.
 The root system consists of a deep taproot and widely spreading lateral roots.
 This tree reproduces by reseeding itself.
 The deciduous leaves turn yellow and fall to the ground rather early during the autumn.